geocomPP/sdv/chapter.md

 The first job is to calculate the bounding box (bb for short) of the `lnd.wgs84` object to identify the geographic extent of the map.
-This information is used to request the appropriate map tiles from the map service of our choice.
-This process is conceptually the same as the size of your web browser or smartphone screen when using Google maps for navigation.
+This information is used to request the appropriate map tiles from the map service of our choice - a process conceptually the same as the size of your web browser or smartphone screen when using Google maps for navigation.
 The first line of code in the snippet below retrieves the bounding box and the two that follow add 5% so there is a little space around the edges of the data to be plotted.